Dknt0/nvim-config/README.md

-This is my Neovim config based on [NvChad](https://github.com/NvChad/nvchad), aiming to be deployed within 2 minutes.
+This is my Neovim config based on [NvChad](https://github.com/NvChad/nvchad), aiming to be deployed from scratch within 2 minutes.

 A Neovim version later than 0.10 is required.
 You can install the latest released neovim from github, or you can install it with `snap`.